 Day 16: Sacred Valley/Machu Picchu/Cusco (Drive)

-We drive to the train station in Ollanta to board the Vistadome Train to Aguas Calientes for our visit to the Historic Sanctuary of Machu Picchu*.
+We drive to the train station in Ollantaytambo to board the Vistadome Train to Aguas Calientes for our visit to the Historic Sanctuary of Machu Picchu*.
 These epic ruins stand at 2,430 meters above sea level in the middle of a tropical mountain forest, in an extraordinarily beautiful setting.
 Machu Picchu was probably the most amazing urban creation of the Inca Empire at its height.
 Its giant walls, terraces and ramps seem as if they have been cut naturally in the continuous rock escarpments.
-Lost in history, it was not discovered until 1911 by the American explorer Hiram Bingham.
+Lost in history, it was not rediscovered until 1911 by the American explorer Hiram Bingham.
 After our guided tour, we return to Cusco in the late afternoon.

 Overnight: San Agustin Plaza Hotel, Cusco (1 night) (B, L)